-We recommend that you advise your professional indemnity provider of your volunteer work in advance of travel.
+We recommend that you advise your student or professional indemnity provider of your medical volunteering in Ecuador in advance of travel.

 Processing of your Application can be initiated once we have received your deposit of $495.00 per person with your completed Application Form and CV.